 This is a statement of your share of the actual cost of services and repairs over the last accounting year.
 We send you this six months after the end of the accounting year, on 1 October or soon after.
 If your estimated charge for the previous year was more than the actual charge, we will put a credit on your service charge account for the difference.
 If the estimated charge for the previous year is less, we will ask you to pay the amount you owe us.

 Explanation of the headings in your service charge statement

 - Communal Repairs-The cost of day-to-day repairs and maintenance to your property, including the structure, exterior and communal areas.

-- Communal Services-The cost of communal electricity, pest control services, tree maintenance and grounds maintenance will be deducted separately if you receive these services.
+- Communal Services-The cost of communal electricity, pest control services, tree maintenance and grounds maintenance if received.

 - Ground Rent-£10 payable each year under the terms of your lease.

 - Buildings Insurance- Please refer to your policy document.